genki/async-http-faraday/README.md

+This branch contains all my patches for private use.

 # Async::HTTP::Faraday

 Provides an adaptor for [Faraday](https://github.com/lostisland/faraday) to perform async HTTP requests.
 If you are designing a new library, you should probably just use `Async::HTTP::Client` directly.